Battle of Tagliacozzo: Antecedents

-The battle
+Battle

 After considerable maneuvering, Conradin's army, which enjoyed numerical superiority, confronted that of Charles of Anjou on the Palentine Plains outside the town of Tagliacozzo (more precisely, near Scurcola Marsicana).
 Each army deployed in three divisions.
 The first Hohenstaufen division was composed of Spanish and Italian knights, led by the Infante Henry of Castile; the second division was largely composed of Italians but included a body of German knights, and was led by Galvano Lancia; the final division contained most of the German knights, and was led by Conradin himself, accompanied by his close friend Frederick I, Margrave of Baden.

 Charles' first division was mostly composed of Italians, with some Provençal knights, under an unknown commander; the second division contained the bulk of the French troops, and was mostly made up of landless knights and men-at-arms in quest of wealth, commanded by French Marshal Henri de Cousances; and finally the third division, which Charles himself led alongside the veteran French crusader, Erard of Valery (who was referred to by the Italians as "Allardo di Valleri"), was composed of veteran French knights.
 This third division was hidden behind a hill by Charles at Valery's advice, in order to constitute a tactical surprise against the numerically superior Hohenstaufen forces.

 Conradin's army dominated the initial phase of the battle.
 They overwhelmed Charles' first two divisions and put them to flight.
-A man wearing Charles' armor and who was accompanied by the Angevin banner was killed by Henry of Castile and the banner captured.
+A man wearing Charles' armour and who was accompanied by the Angevin banner was killed by Henry of Castile and the banner captured.
 The Hohenstaufen forces did not realize the man they had just killed was Henri de Cousances and not Charles himself however.
 Believing the battle was won, they then split up, some to pursue Charles' fleeing divisions, others to pillage the Angevin camp.
 At this point Charles sprung his trap; his hidden elite reserves entered the fight and decimated Conradin's forces.
 Conradin fled back to Rome but was later captured, imprisoned and executed.
 Thus ended the Hohenstaufen's line.